camptocamp/c2cgeoportal/doc/integrator/headers.rst

 Headers
 =======

-``c2cgeoportal`` add some HTTP headers on its responses with certain default values.
+``c2cgeoportal`` adds some HTTP headers on its responses with certain default values.
 You may wish to override the values being written.
 All this is done in the configuration with the ``global _headers`` section in the vars file with the following syntax: